-The typ (type) claim is used to declare a type for the contents of this JWT Claims Set.
+The typ (type) claim MAY be used to declare a type for the contents of this JWT Claims Set in an application-specific manner in contexts where this is useful to the application.
 The typ value is a case sensitive string.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.